wikimedia/integration-zuul/doc/source/admin/nodepool_openstack.rst

    source <username>-openrc.sh  # this may prompt for password - enter it openstack keypair create --public-key nodepool_rsa.pub nodepool

-We'll use the private key later wheen configuring Zuul.
+We'll use the private key later when configuring Zuul.
 In the same session, configure nodepool to talk to your cloud:

 .. code-block:: shell